-- e.
-Emergency procedures, such as appropriate responses to capsizing, falls overboard, taking on water, and vessel accidents. - f.
-A notice of the prohibition against boating under the influence pursuant to s.
-327.35. - 2.
-Any person receiving instruction in the safe handling of livery vessels pursuant to this paragraph must provide the livery with a written statement attesting to each component of the instruction. - a.
+- 2. Any person receiving instruction in the safe handling of livery vessels pursuant to this paragraph must provide the livery with a written statement attesting to each component of the instruction. - a.
 The commission shall establish by rule the content of the statement form. - b.
 The statement form must be signed by the individual providing the instruction. - c.
-The livery shall maintain the statement form for no less than 90 days and, upon request, make the form available for inspection by law enforcement or an authorized agent of the commission pursuant to subsection (10). - (f) Unless the livery displays boating safety information in a place visible to the renting public.
+The livery shall maintain the statement form for no less than 90 days and, upon request, make the form available for inspection by law enforcement. - (f) Unless the livery displays boating safety information in a place visible to the renting public.
 The commission shall prescribe by rule, pursuant to chapter 120, the contents and size of the boating safety information to be displayed. - (g) Unless the livery has a written agreement with the renter or lessee.
 The written agreement must include the name, address, and date of birth for the renter and the number of people aboard the vessel, as well as the time the vessel is required to be returned to the livery or another specified location and an emergency contact name, address, and telephone number.
-The livery shall maintain each agreement for no less than 1 year and, upon request, make each agreement available for inspection by law enforcement or an authorized agent of the commission pursuant to subsection (10).
+The livery shall maintain each agreement for no less than 1 year and, upon request, make each agreement available for inspection by law enforcement. - (4) If a renter or lessee retains a professional captain who holds an active license issued by the United States Coast

-- (4) If a renter or lessee retains a professional captain who holds an active license issued by the United States Coast Guard to command the vessel as required by an agreement between the livery and the renter or lessee, and the livery confirms that a professional captain has been retained, the renter or lessee and the livery are not subject to paragraph (3)(e). - (5) A livery may not knowingly lease or rent a vessel to a person who is required to comply with s.
+Guard to command the vessel as required by the agreement between the livery and the renter or lessee, the livery is not subject to paragraph (3)(e).

+- (5) A livery may not knowingly lease or rent a vessel to a person who is required to comply with s.
 327.395 unless such person presents to the livery the documentation required by s.
 327.395(2) for the operation of a vessel or meets the exemption provided under s.
-327.395(6)(f). - (6)(5) If a vessel rented or leased by a livery is unnecessarily overdue more than 4 hours after the contracted vessel rental time has expired, the livery must notify law enforcement. - (7)(6) A livery may not knowingly lease or rent a livery vessel, other than a human-powered vessel, to any person who is under 18 years of age. - (8) (7) A livery may not lease or rent or offer to lease or rent any livery vessel unless the livery first obtains and carries in full force and effect a policy from a licensed insurance carrier in this state which insures the livery and the renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the livery vessel.
+327.395(6)(f). - (6) (5) If a vessel rented or leased by a livery is unnecessarily overdue more than 4 hours after the contracted vessel rental time has expired, the livery must notify law enforcement. - (7) (6) A livery may not knowingly lease or rent a livery vessel, other than a human-powered vessel, to any person who is under 18 years of age. - (8)(7) A livery may not lease or rent or offer to lease or rent any livery vessel unless the livery first obtains and carries in full force and effect a policy from a licensed insurance carrier in this state which insures the livery and the renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the livery vessel.
 The insurance policy must provide coverage of at least \$500,000 per person and \$1 million per event.
 The livery shall have proof of such insurance available for inspection at the location where livery vessels are being leased or rented, or offered for lease or rent, and shall provide to each renter the insurance carrier's name and address and the insurance policy number.
 A livery may choose to limit insurance covering the renter if the renter or lessee meets one of the following requirements:

-- (a) Has a Florida boating safety identification card issued by the commission, a temporary certificate, or another form of boating certification authorized pursuant to s.
-327.395. - (b) Hires a professional captain who holds an active license issued by the United States Coast Guard.
+(a) Has a Florida boating safety identification card issued by the commission, a temporary certificate, or another form of boating certification authorized pursuant to s.
+327.395.

+(b) Hires a professional captain who holds an active license issued by the United States Coast Guard.